lejaju/Statbox/README.md

 # Statbox
 What?
 Statbox is a real life stat tracking application inspired by video game stat menus.
-This was my first personal project in python so don't expect too much.
+This was my first personal project in python.

 Why?
 This project was made for educational purposes to learn oop concepts.